cetic/TSimulus/docs/source/index.rst

 The RTS-Gen project provides tools for specifying the shape of a time series (general patterns, cycles, importance of the added noise, etc.) and for converting this specification into time series values.

+This library is part of the `EAM-SDI <https://www.cetic.be/EAM-SDI-2301>`_ research project, founded by the Walloon Region.

 Features
 --------